 In fact, diabetic retinopathy is a leading cause of blindness in persons under the age of 65.
 Often, in the early stages of retinopathy, the patient’s vision is not affected.
 Therefore, prevention and early detection are critical in maintaining good vision.

 Our eye care clinic utilizes retinal imaging systems to track signs of diabetic retinopathy.
-This allows our eye doctor to determine if and when more specialized or surgical care is needed for our patients in Chesapeake, Norfolk and Virginia Beach.
+This allows our eye doctor to determine if and when more specialized or surgical care is needed for our patients.
 Information about your eye examination is communicated to your primary care physician to allow more efficient and prompt management of your diabetes.